|Achieving sustainable competitive advantage through learning|

 To compete successfully, teams within organisations must continuously learn in today's rapidly changing market.
 An effective learning system, performance linked, is essential.

-This manual builds a strategic training and development system.
-Manuals are supplied in hardcopy manual format or downloadable electronic format.
+This EBook builds a strategic training and development system.

 Using jargon-free language, Performance-linked Learning enables senior line managers and human resources personnel to identify high-priority learning issues and to determine how best to implement a program that improves performance capability.